 - How NymVPN works: A decentralized privacy-first VPN and mixnet

-I'm the Lead Application Engineer at The Namecoin Project, with a development focus on public key infrastructure and anonymity.
-Outside of Namecoin, I volunteer with Kicksecure/Whonix and enjoy porting software to POWER9.
+Jeremy Rand is the Lead Application Engineer at The Namecoin Project, with a development focus on public key infrastructure and anonymity.
+Outside of Namecoin, he volunteers with Kicksecure/Whonix and enjoys porting software to POWER9.

 - SocksTrace: A Proxy Leak Detector for Anonymity-Focused Network Applications